Miyuutsu/shimmie2-tools/README.md

 # Shimmie2 Master Toolsuite

 A consolidated, modular CLI application designed to manage, extend, and automate Shimmie2 database workflows.
-This toolsuite handles everything from massive batch CSV generation to local SQLite precaching and Danbooru wiki migrations.
+This toolsuite handles everything from massive batch CSV generation to local SQLite precaching.

 ---